panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 console.log(city); // logs 'New York'
 ```

-The scope of the `var` variables is defined only by the function body:
+In contrast to `const` and `let`, the scope of the `var` variables is defined only by the function body:

 ```javascript
 function welcomeTo() {